← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 The Web address (formally known as a Uniform Resource Locator or URL) assigned to the href attribute uniquely identifies the document being linked.
 A Web address can be a remote (or external) address, meaning that it specifies the URL of a document stored remotely on the Web, or a local (or internal) address, meaning that it specifies a document stored locally, in the same location as the Web page.
 Remote addresses are identified by a prefix, either http:// or https://.

-For example, the Web page in EXAMPLE 2.6 contains two links, both remote addresses.
-The first link connects with the address http://freecsc.com/index.html, identifying the file named index.html that is stored on the remote freecsc.com Web server.
+For example, the HTML document in EXAMPLE 2.7 contains two links, both remote addresses.
+The first link connects with the address https://freecsc.com/index.html, identifying the file named index.html that is stored on the remote freecsc.com Web server.
 The second link connects to the same page but takes advantage of the fact that index.html is the default home page for a Web site.
 If a remote address lists only a server name (e.g., freecsc.com), the browser will automatically append index.html to the address.

-EXERCISE 2.10: Test the links in EXAMPLE 2.7 to ensure that they correctly load the specified pages.
+EXERCISE 2.10: Click on the "See in Browser" button to confirm that the page appears as described.
+Test the links to ensure that they correctly load the specified pages.
 You may note that the link label is one color (typically, blue) when you first view the page in the browser, but then changes to a different color (typically, purple) after visiting.
 The browser uses color to differentiate unvisited and visited links.

-EXERCISE 2.11: Modify the HTML document from EXAMPLE 2.7 to include a link to your favorite Web site.
+EXERCISE 2.11: Modify the document to include a link to your favorite Web site.
 The link should have a descriptive label that clearly denotes the link destination.
 Test your new link to make sure that it correctly takes you to the specified page.
 Does the link change color after you have visited that page?

 Images